Bettapro/Solar-Tracer-Blynk-V3/docs/sw_getting_started_ha.md

 *!You must have a working mqtt broker and also the mqtt integration in you home assistant integration!*

+Download the latest version of this firmware from [here](https://github.com/Bettapro/Solar-Tracer-Blynk-V3/releases/latest).
+Choose the correct bin file according to your board (esp8266, esp32):
+- *SolarTracerBlynk_xxxx_esp32dev_mqttHA.bin*: ESP32 only
+- *SolarTracerBlynk_xxxx_esp8266_mqttHA.bin*: ESP8266 only

 Flash the correct firmware on your EPS8266/32 (v3.0.5 or later).
-Use the latest version from [Release page](https://github.com/Bettapro/Solar-Tracer-Blynk-V3/releases) , download the bin file ending with "_HA".
+Use the latest version from [Release page](https://github.com/Bettapro/Solar-Tracer-Blynk-V3/releases) , download the bin file ending with "SolarTracerBlynk_xxxxxx_xxxxxx_mqttHA.bin".

-Here few tips if you decide to compile the code on your own:
-- disable Blynk (comment `#define USE_BLYNK`)
-- enable MQTT (uncomment `#define USE_MQTT`)
-- enable MQTT_HA (uncomment `#define USE_MQTT_HOME_ASSISTANT`)
-- Parameters like mqtt server ip, mqtt server port, device name could be specified in config.h or via the wifi configuration page
+More information how to flash firmare are available [ESP32](esp32.md#how-to-flash) [ESP8266](esp8266.md#how-to-flash)

 Boot the ESP in Configuration mode and double check all the settings.
 If everything is working your mqtt integration will discover and configure the solar tracer.